 - Click Finish.
-There’s no need to set up your buttons or quick replies in this final window; that’s what our new native integration is for. 😎 Just click Confirm to submit your ad to Facebook for review.
+There’s no need to set up your buttons or quick replies in this final window; you'll do this in Chatfuel.
+Just click Confirm to submit your ad to Facebook for review.

-Next, return to the native integration in Chatfuel.
-Click Set up next to step 2️⃣, which is to connect your bot to the ad you’ve just created.
+- Click Set up next to step 2️⃣, which is to connect your bot to the ad you’ve just created (or that you created previously).
 Select the ad from the drop-down list (you may need to refresh the page for it to appear).

 - Create the text for each button* or quick reply.